 Thinking about moving to Omaha?
 You’re not alone!
-There’s something for everyone in Nebraska’s largest city, which has been recognized as a top destination for young professionals, families, and retirees.
-In fact, this fast-growing city is frequently named one of the best places to live in the Midwest and one of the top places to live in America.
+There’s something for everyone in Nebraska’s largest city, which has been recognized as a top destination for retired military veterans.
+In fact, this fast-growing boomtown is frequently named one of the best places to live in the Midwest and one of the top places to live in America.
 Here are 16 things to know about living in Omaha!

 Big City with Small City Costs

 When you think of Nebraska, you probably picture acre after acre of farmland and cattle, but that’s not the case in Omaha.
 With a population of nearly 500,000, it’s actually one of the 50 biggest cities in America!
 Despite its size, Omaha maintains a low cost of living and affordable housing—the median home price is $139,800 and median monthly rent is $819—which makes it one of the most affordable U.S cities to live in!

 Business Is Booming

 In addition to being the home of famous billionaire Warren Buffett’s Berkshire Hathaway, Omaha has other Fortune 500 and 1,000 companies like ConAgra Brands, Union Pacific, Kiewit, and Mutual of Omaha.
 Not to mention, this Nebraska hub is home to First National Bank of Omaha, the largest privately owned bank in the U.S., as well as several tech companies like Buildertrend and Hudl.
 With all of these major employers and an unemployment rate of just 3.8%, it’s easy to see why Omaha is a great place for job seekers!